flatcar/flatcar-website/content/docs/latest/reference/developer-guides/sdk-tips-and-tricks.md

 _Build everything from scratch_ where it was done for the parent package `coreos-base/coreos`).
 Therefore, we recommend to run every build command only once in a fresh SDK to be sure that your most recent modification is used.

-For some packages, like the Linux kernel in `coreos-source`, `coreos-kernel`, and `coreos-modules`, it is enough to rename the ebuild file and it will download a new kernel version.
+For some packages, like the Linux kernel in `coreos-source`, `coreos-kernel`, and `coreos-modules`, it is enough to rename the ebuild file, and it will download a new kernel version.

-Ebuilds for other packages under `coreos-overlay/` reference a specific commit in `CROS_WORKON_COMMIT` which needs to be changed.
+Ebuilds for other packages under `coreos-overlay/` reference a specific commit in `EGIT_COMMIT`, which needs to be changed.
+If this commit is not in the default branch of the project's git repository (e.g. main, master, flatcar-master), then you also need to specify the branch name in `EGIT_BRANCH`.
+Be sure to only define these for the non-live case, i.e. `PV != 9999`.

 If files of a package changed their hash sums, use `ebuild packagename.ebuild manifest` to recalculate the hashes for the `Manifest` file.

 Here is an example of updating an individual package to a newer version: